mukuwaba/Student/Student.md

     public double getAverage() {
         return average;
     }

-public String getLetterGrade(){ //letterGrade is a string, not an object
-        String letterGrade = ""; //null, so it can be set by the if statements
+    //this converts the average to a letter grade. public String getLetterGrade(){ //letterGrade is a string, not an object String letterGrade = ""; //null, so it can be set by the if statements